What is domestic abuse?

 Cavell Nurses’ Trust can assist with grants towards the cost of essential household furnishings and electrical items such as a washing machine.
-If you are able to forward plan, sometimes Cavell Nurses’ Trust can help with rental deposits – as long as the you're receiving support from a domestic abuse professional.
+If you are able to forward plan, sometimes Cavell Nurses’ Trust can help with rental deposits – as long as you're receiving support from a support agency.

 If you have a limited income, depending upon your individual circumstances we may be able to offer some short-term financial support.

 Cavell Nurses’ Trust can provide contact details of a local domestic abuse service and provide advice and support.

 Rhoda has been left with no hearing in one ear due to the blows she used to receive on a regular basis from her husband and unknown to her, his infidelity led to them both contracting HIV.